zobo/dbgpPlugin/README.txt

 The first one is a classic mapping for a remote *nix box, while the second is a windows server.
 Local development should work right away, but if there are problems a dialog will pop up with some information.
+In 0.2 a "Local path" constant was added.
+If it's "DBGP:" then the file will be fetched via the SOURCE command.

+New options have been added in 0.2.
+The fetch local or remote context on every step fetch local or remote contexts on every break respectively.
+The use "SOURCE" command bypasses the mapping altogether and gets all files over the dbgp protocol.

 Debugger
 When the debugger is started a dialog is docked at the bottom part of N++.
 It can be floated and attached elsewhere, but I think this is the best place for it.
 This dialog is used to dock other child dialogs.
 It also has a set of buttons that expose debugger commands.
 Currently, when started, a "Raw DBGP" form pops up.
+(Not as of 0.2)
 This can be used to send raw commands to the debugging engine and inspect the data send to the engine and back.
 Mostly for debugging, can be closed (but won’t currently unload).
-Right click to get a popup menu with "Clear" command.
+Right click to get a popup menu with "Clear" and "Copy" command.

 Debugging is started from the browser.
 I won’t go into this, but I do recommend the Firefox extension for starting XDebug sessions.
 When the debugging engine